CSchoel/exercise-heap/exercises/2021/Grundlagen der Informatik (BI Master)/02_03_even_sum_en-US/even_sum.md

 ---
 # Even Sum

-With a loop, make the sum of all straight numbers from 0 to (including) 100.
+With a loop, make the sum of all even numbers from 0 to (including) 100.

 Save the result in the `result` variable in the `even_sum.py` file